 If you don’t need to report regularly, you can tell us about changes to your or your partner’s income online.
 To do this, you can use your Centrelink online account or the Express Plus Centrelink mobile app.
 You can also call us on your regular payment line.

-Use details from your employment diary or timesheet when you go online or use the app to report your income.
+Use details from your employment diary when you go online or use the app to report your income.

 Our reporting employment income online guide can help you use your online account to report.

 Correcting a mistake

 If you make a mistake with your scheduled reporting, you can fix it using your Centrelink online account or the Express Plus Centrelink mobile app.
 But you’ll need to call us on your regular payment line if any of the following apply: